Clemthefou445/32BIDS_IMC/README.md

 The final results are based on Round 2 only.
 Round 1 is a qualification for Round 2.
 At the end of Round 2, the winners were chosen.
 These were the 64 first places.

-Start challenge: October 1st
+Start challenge: October 1st <br />
-End of 1st round: October 31st
+End of 1st round: October 31st <br />
-End of 2nd round: November 22nd
+End of 2nd round: November 22nd <br />

 ## Round 1:
 - MidPrice